 The most in-demand soft skills:

 - Effective communication – 1,933

 - Adaptability -32

 In-demand soft skills by salary

 The research also looked at which of these skills was associated with the highest average salary.
 This was leadership, which correlates to an average $51.6k USD per year.
-Creativity paid the second highest at $44.4k USD.
+Creativity paid the second-highest at $44.4k USD.
 “Traditionally,” says Jobbland, “creativity is seen as having the ability and imagination to create something, however, many firms value creativity as the ability to solve problems with relevance and novelty.
-In a world where process-driven jobs are disappearing, this is a soft skill that will become increasingly important in the workplace.”
+In a world where process-driven jobs are disappearing, this soft skill will become increasingly important in the workplace.”

 Jobbland also looked at where each skill is valued most.
 Austria will pay the highest salary for adaptability ($106,392 USD), the USA will pay the most for conflict resolution ($63,014 USD), and New Zealand will pay for creativity ($74,340).
 Canada didn’t pay the most for any skill.

 Working on your soft skills is always key, as is making sure you have them listed in your resume and LinkedIn profile.
 If you’ve got it, let the world know.

 See the full report here.